khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 - Display structured content, where each entry has the same attributes.
 - Let users review, enter, edit, or filter granular data sets.
-- Display a data set that will continue to grow (e.g. Issues, Environments, and User Profile page).
+- Display a data set that will continue to grow (e.g. Issues, Environments, and User Profile pages).

 Todo: Add live component block with code example